vt-middleware/ldaptive/docs/guide/formatting.md

 ## JSON

 JSON support is provided in a separate library that uses [json-simple](https://github.com/fangyidong/json-simple).
-See the _jars_ directory in the [latest download](download.md).
+This support is provided in a separate library that is available in the _jars_ directory of the [latest download](download.md).

 Or included as a maven dependency: